ariadne-notes/network-notes/src/isatap.md

                            └───────────┴───────────┘
 </pre>

-# Another possible design, the clients perform ISATAP
+# The clients perform ISATAP
 <pre>
            ┌──────────────────────────────────  v4 only  ───────────────────────────────────┐
            ▼                                                                                ▼